JClubb3/johnj.club/README.md

 ## Getting Started

-Note that the code here represents the entire Django project not just the app.
+Note that the code here represents the entire Django project, not just the app.
 Also note that `settings.py` is not included and must be setup independently.

 ### Prerequisites